vivek2696/cache-efficient-algorithms/README.md

 # optimal-cache-oblivious-algorithm

-This repo is under construction
+This repo is under construction.

 Increasing sequential performance of basic matrix transpose and matrix multiply algorithm.